prashgde/spend-your-time-right/README.md

 your-next-movies is simple website with an elegant ui that suggests a hundred great movies, that ensures you spend your time right not just when you watch them movies but when you have fun learning React.
 You can sort based on genres, years, ratings and names.
+You can switch between Prasanna's top 100 and imdb top 100.

 # Getting Started with Create React App